-First-time Full-time Full-time Undergrad Less Than Full-time Freshmen (Incl.
-Fresh) Undergrad n) Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 3,602 17,323 Included in Full-time o) Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$5,811 \$5,093 u p) Number of students in line a who were awarded an institutional non- need-based athletic scholarship or grant 79 415 u q) Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$14,381 \$13,634 и
+First-time Full-time Freshmen Full-time Undergrad (Incl.
+Fresh) Less Than Full-time Undergrad n) Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 3,591 17,447 Inc. in full- time o) Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line $\mathbf{n}$ \$5,881 \$4,925 Inc. in full- time p) Number of students in line a who were awarded an institutional non- need-based athletic scholarship or grant 118 517 Inc. in full- time q) Average dollar amount of institutional non-need-based athletic Inc. in full- scholarships and grants awarded to students in line p \$13,705 \$14,136 time